berty/www.berty.tech/bertytech/content/newsletter/news-60/index.md

 **Why a community alpha version?**

-We decided an app version made to open doors to developers and testers, and to contribute on the development.
-Please note that the app will host data/metadata to help developers to go forward during the Alpha version.
+We decided a community version to open doors to developers and testers, and to push forward on the development.
+Please note that the app will host data/metadata to help developers identify and fix bugs during the Alpha version.
 It’s only a TEST version to allow community to have testing sessions, explore code, UX/UI, and improve all kinds of bugs.

 Our goal with the Alpha Community:
 * Every community members can download the Alpha
-* This version is not ready for daily usage, it’s just a Alpha version to discover the Berty app.
+* This version is not ready for daily usage, it’s just an Alpha version to discover the Berty app.
 * TOR feature is not ready yet.
 IPs are not hidden.
-* Account Persistence : not ready yet, your data will be deleted for next updates
+* Account Persistence : not ready yet, your data will probably be lost during updates
-* Remove crashes, white screens, or app freeze
+* Identify and fix crashes, white screens, app freezes and any other kind of bugs

 Ready?